UNICEF played a leading role in securing equitable access to essential COVID-19 products for low- and middle-income countries.

 MedAccess provided a $50 million procurement guarantee to increase the capitalisation of a UNICEF procurement mechanism.

-UNICEF is using the guarantee to increase and accelerate procurement and distribution of COVID-19 products as well as other essential health products.
+UNICEF used the guarantee to increase and accelerate procurement and distribution of COVID-19 products as well as other essential health products.

-As one of the world’s largest volume procurers of medical products, UNICEF secures sustainable supply at lower prices.
-This means low- and middle-income countries that use UNICEF’s procurement mechanisms are less exposed to volatile prices and shortages.
+As one of the world’s largest volume procurers of medical products, UNICEF secured sustainable supply at lower prices.
+This means low- and middle-income countries that used UNICEF’s procurement mechanisms were less exposed to volatile prices and shortages.